Biographies and Statements of Interest of SSAC Members

 Bruce attended his first ICANN meeting in Melbourne in March 2001 and became involved with the registrars constituency on behalf of Melbourne IT.
 He was subsequently elected to the GNSO Council by the Registrars constituency, and became chair of the DNSO Names Council, and subsequently the GNSO Council in 2002.
 During his term on the GNSO Council, the GNSO has introduced new ICANN policies for transfers, Whois, and deleted names, and has also progressed the work on new gTLDS and further improvements in Whois.

-He was elected to the ICANN Board by the Generic Names Supporting Organisation for a term that starts six months after the 2006 annual general meeting.
-His term will expire six months after the October 2009 annual general meeting.
+He was originally elected to the ICANN Board by the Generic Names Supporting Organisation for a term that started in 2007, and was re-elected for a second term in 2010, His term will expire six months after the 2012 Annual General Meeting.
+He was also elected as vice-chair of the ICANN Board in 2011.

 Statement of Interest: Bruce Tonkin is an employee and holds shares in Melbourne IT.
 Melbourne IT is an ICANN accredited registrar for gTLDs, and is accredited as a registrar for many ccTLDs.